 Enjoy a variety of 6-8 rotating food trucks and music each week.
 Stroll the streets, eat delicious food, listen to some great music and kick off the weekend a little early!
-No Food Truck Alley on May 4, due to Taste of Alpharetta.
+No Food Truck Alley on May 3, due to Taste of Alpharetta.

-ALPHARETTA FARMERS MARKET Saturday’s 8:30 a.m. to 1:00 p.m.
+Alpharetta Farmers Market Saturday’s 8:30 a.m. to 1:00 p.m. through October 27

 Old Canton Street in Downtown Alpharetta